11 must-have features for membership websites (+ Free checklist)

 But, getting back to our features list, the next thing you want to look out for is:

 #2.
-Content hosting - Rather than relying on WordPress or YouTube to host your content, it’s much more convenient to host your content directly on your membership site without having to wrangle between two locations.
+Content hosting - Rather than relying on WordPress or YouTube to host your content, it’s much more convenient to host your content directly on your membership community without having to wrangle between two locations.

 Finally, the last hallmark of an easy-to-use site is its limits -- or rather, not having any.

 #3.
-Unlimited everything - Find a platform that accepts all file types (i.e., videos, MP3s, PDFs, text, and et cetera) and doesn’t restrict the size of your content, file size, plans, and members.
+Unlimited everything - Find a platform that accepts all file types (i.e., videos, MP3s, PDFs, text, et cetera) and doesn’t restrict the size of your content, file size, plans, and members.

 If there’s a better way to do business than that, we haven’t found it yet.